 To help your child hold still and to administer the radiotherapy as accurately as possible, employees utilize a special aid.

 A mattress is used for total body irradiation.
 This mattress contains small pellets.
-A vacuum pump is applied so that the mattress takes on the exact shape of your child's body, so he/she can adopt the same position for every radiation treatment.
+A vacuum pump is applied so that the mattress takes on the exact shape of your child's body, so he/she can adopt the same body posture for every radiation treatment.

-A mask is made when radiotherapy is applied to the head and neck area.
+When radiotherapy is applied to the head and neck area, a mask and headrest are made, sometimes in combination with a special mattress.
 The material for this mask is malleable at high temperatures and becomes firm at room temperature.
 This mask ensures that your child cannot or can hardly move his/her head.
 Your child, however, can breathe normally through the mask.

 What will your child notice about the radiation?